Summer Travels

 June 12, 2015 Video of Lake Ontario

-We traveled through Pennsylvania into New York stopping at a campground that had a frog made out of tires and really cute and another with a beautiful lake surrounded by the seasonal trailers and a campground on the shores of Lake Ontario where we met with friends and watched the sunset.
+We traveled through Pennsylvania into New York stopping at a campground that had a frog made of tires and really cute and another with a beautiful lake surrounded by the seasonal trailers and a campground on the shores of Lake Ontario where we met with friends and watched the sunset.
 I also made a video of Lake Ontario

 We then went to Clayton, NY where I visited the vineyards of Coyote Moon, bought my supply of wine and walked around town.